 A VDR is the most secure and user-friendly way for organizations that wish to streamline document sharing efficiently.
-As we have seen VDR is a great solution to share documents as well as confidential business data, it also has various advantages which are given as follows
+As we have seen, VDR is an excellent solution for sharing documents and confidential business data.
+Additionally, it has various kinds of advantages, which are listed below.

 - It secures of company’s data efficiently.

 - It provides Secure data and Document management